-Xero has processes in place to verify the integrity of other periodic corporate reports prepared for the benefit of investors before they are released to the market.
-Any periodic report must be approved before it is released externally.
-Generally, the approval process includes review by a number of Xero's functions, including the relevant business owner, subject-matter experts, investor relations, communications, and legal.
+Xero has processes in place to verify the integrity of other periodic corporate reports, containing financial and nonfinancial information, prepared for the benefit of investors before they are released to the market.
+Any periodic report must be approved by the Board before it is released externally.
+Generally, the approval process includes review by a number of Xero's functions, including the relevant business owner, subject matter experts, investor relations, communications, and legal.
 The purpose of the review process is to confirm, among other things, that the material:

-- is factually accurate and represents Xero's position fairly, including by reference to underlying data sources or supporting documents where relevant - is consistent with other information Xero has released to the public as part of Xero's financial reporting disclosures - · complies with any applicable legislation or regulations including any approval requirements
+- Is factually accurate and represents Xero's position fairly, including by reference to underlying data sources or supporting documents where relevant; - Is consistent with other information Xero has released to the public as part of Xero's financial reporting disclosures; and - Complies with any applicable legislation or regulations including any approval requirements.